Post and Core Restoration in Thailand Your guide to cost, top dentists & hospitals

 Yes.
 Post placement is routine restorative dentistry performed under local anaesthesia in a standard dental chair.
 Our partner dentists are experienced in both fibre and cast-metal post systems and follow evidence-based protocols for canal preparation and bonding.
 The procedure carries minimal risk when the root is properly assessed beforehand.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-The most important step is pre-operative imaging — a periapical X-ray or CBCT scan that shows root length, canal width, and any pathology at the root tip.
+The most important step is pre-operative imaging: a periapical X-ray or CBCT scan that shows root length, canal width, and any pathology at the root tip.
 Ensure the dentist preserves adequate root dentine during canal preparation (over-preparation weakens the root).
-Ask about the ferrule — at least 1.5–2mm of sound tooth structure above the core margin dramatically improves survival.
+Ask about the ferrule; at least 1.5–2mm of sound tooth structure above the core margin dramatically improves survival.

 When Is Extraction the Better Option?